howardhoho/CNN-Interpretability/README.md

    <img width="1129" alt="截圖 2024-10-16 上午8 55 13" src="https://github.com/user-attachments/assets/77607492-6bd7-4142-ae6e-866f99676882">
     <img width="1138" alt="截圖 2024-10-16 上午8 57 05" src="https://github.com/user-attachments/assets/07ca510d-81dc-49d2-b8db-1492f8a6a9dc">

-   We use neural style transfer to generate new images by combining the content of one image with the artistic style of another.
+   Use neural style transfer to generate new images by combining the content of one image with the artistic style of another.
 Different parameter settings are experimented with to assess how content and style interact and which parameters yield the best visual outputs.

 10. **Using Captum for Interpretation**:
     <img width="977" alt="截圖 2024-10-16 上午8 57 33" src="https://github.com/user-attachments/assets/7d2f57e9-376c-4dde-bbae-d6e46db9919d">